apache/cassandra-java-driver/changelog/README.md

 - [improvement] JAVA-1133: Add OSGi headers to cassandra-driver-extras.
 - [bug] JAVA-1137: Incorrect string returned by DataType.asFunctionParameterString() for collections and tuples.
 - [bug] JAVA-1046: (Dynamic)CompositeTypes need to be parsed as string literal, not blob.
+- [improvement] JAVA-1164: Clarify documentation on Host.listenAddress and broadcastAddress.

 Merged from 2.1 branch: